-When a process instance is selected, its details will be displayed in the lower Execution Details window.
+When a process instance is selected, its details will be displayed in the Execution Details panel.
 The Instance Data button will also become enabled, allowing further detail about the process to be displayed.
+Likewise the Execution Path button opens the related instance execution graph.